nidhiharish26/Codsoft-task-2/README.md

 # Codsoft-task-2
-A simple calculator built by using python
+A simple basic calculator built using python Tkinter to perform basic mathematical operations.